aws-samples/amazon-redshift-udfs/README.md

 We would love your contributions.
 See the [contributing](contributing.md) page for more details on creating a fork of the project and a pull request of your contribution.

 > Pull requests will be tested using a Github workflow which leverages the above testing scripts.
 Please execute these script prior to submitting a pull request to ensure the request is approved quickly.
-When executed in the test enviornment the [RedshiftRole](#redshift-role) will be defined as follows.
+When executed in the test environment the [RedshiftRole](#redshift-role) will be defined as follows.
 You can create a similar role in your local environment for testing.

 ##Appendix